Length: Isaiah 7 is 25 verses long.

 It is interesting to take note that Isaiah connects the desolation of Israel with the Assyrian empire.
 Isaiah's ministry took place during the height of Assyrian dominance, thus he was intimately familiar with their cruelty and barbaric tactics.

-God's instrument of this time was Assyria.
+God's instrument at this time in history was Assyria.
 He promises to punish those who turn their backs on Him.
 In this instance His wrath is directed at Israel and Judah.
 The reason, as portrayed throughout not only the book of Isaiah but the entire Old Testament, is the nation's tendency to forget God and seek help elsewhere - whether in foreign kings and armies, or foreign gods.

 is interesting to make note this was not the first encounter between